Adrianapip/dranalogs/content/post/cinnamon_rolls.md

 2. To make the dough: Mix the tangzhong with the remaining dough ingredients until everything comes together.
 Let the dough rest, covered, for 20 minutes; this will give the flour a chance to absorb the liquid, making it easier to knead.

 3. After 20 minutes, knead the dough — by hand, mixer, or bread machine — to make a smooth, elastic, somewhat sticky dough.
+Using the mixer will take abou 8 minutes to get a smooth dough.
 Shape the dough into a ball, and let it rest in a lightly greased covered bowl for 60 to 90 minutes, until puffy but not necessarily doubled in bulk.

 4. To make the filling: Combine the brown sugar, cinnamon, corn syrup and water, mixing until the cinnamon is thoroughly distributed to make a paste.